chopo156/Wk_fire/[vRP Firescript]/README.md

 # Wk_fire

-Firescript only vRP
+Firescript only FOR vRP (Danish)

-# Resources:

-start vrp_firenotify

-start WK_fire  // firescript

-start inferno-fire-ems-pager

-start inferno-fire-alarm
+how to:

+chatAlert can be chatMessage or use vrp_firenotify  in server.lua  ( see in  line 5 and 7 )

+you can start a fire in server.lua ( [[-- it out in line 45 and 50 --]] )

+or use /cbomb

-ADD: TriggerServerEvent("Fire-EMS-Pager:PageTones", {"Tone"}, false) -- "medical", "rescue", "fire", "other" to get the tone call
+ADD: TriggerServerEvent("Fire-EMS-Pager:PageTones", {"Tone"}, false)

+to get the tone call (see in client line 164)

-ADD: TriggerServerEvent("fire:syncedAlarm") -- Starts fire alarm
+ADD: TriggerServerEvent("fire:syncedAlarm")

+to get the alarm call (see in client line 163)

+ADD: firehose (under test)

 --------------------------------------------------------------------------------------------------
 ADD: inferno-fire-alarm